+It covers a vast area of 110,567 square miles which makes it the seventh largest state in the country in terms of sheer land mass.
 However, this vast territory is very sparsely filled with Nevada’s citizens and in fact, there are only eight states in the country that are less densely populated.
-Nevada currently has one of the strongest growth rates in the country of 1.08%, which ranks 16th in the nation.
+Nevada currently has one of the strongest growth rates in the country, reflecting a 7.05% population between 2010 and 2015, which ranks 6th in the nation.

 Based on those figures, the Census Bureau provides a new population estimate each year.
 In 2012, it estimated that the population of Nevada had increased to 2,758,931.

 A relatively small percentage of Nevada's population lives in rural areas, such as Ely, West Wendover and Tonopah.
 The culture of rural Nevada is vastly different than the metropolitan areas, as most people in rural counties are native to the state, whereas Reno and Las Vegas are dominated by populations from other states, especially California.
 Rural populations are also less diverse, both racially and ethnically.

 The largest metropolitan areas, and where the majority of the population is concentrated, includes Las Vegas, Henderson and North Las Vegas in Clark County and Reno in Washoe County.

 The most populated city in Nevada is Las Vegas, and the most populated county is Clark County with over 2 million residents.

 The median age in Nevada is approximately 37.5 years of age.
 The ratio of females to males is approximately 49.8% females to 50.2% males.

 In religious terms, 66% of the Nevada population is affiliated with a Christian based faith, 5% are affiliated with non-Christian based faiths, and 28% are not affiliated with any particular religion at all.